seqyuan/trackc/docs/index.rst

 - trackc insulationscore

-`Hi-C data analysis guides </analysis_guide/index>` Common Hi-C data analysis tutorials provide input files that can be used for plotting with TrackC.
+:doc:`Hi-C data analysis guides </analysis_guide/index>` Common Hi-C data analysis tutorials provide input files that can be used for plotting with TrackC.

 Contributing to trackc